msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 end

 # Generate censored data, with values below 0.5 censored and set to ζ = -1.

+# Note that these data are simulated for illustration purposes.
 K = 1000       # number of training samples
 c = [0.5, 0.5] # censoring thresholds
 m = 200        # number of independent replicates in each data set